Hop-Le133884/GraphSearch-Cloud-Based-Knowledge-Graph-Search-Engine/README.md

-# GraphSearch — Cloud-Based Knowledge Graph Search Engine http://34.203.34.197/
+# GraphSearch — Cloud-Based Knowledge Graph Search Engine Live demo: https://graphsearch.duckdns.org/

 A semantic search engine that converts natural language queries into Neo4j graph traversals, backed by PostgreSQL for caching, auth, and analytics — with a React frontend and Grafana monitoring.